Motorola AURA

 Interacting with the camera Nokia 7900 Prism is a delight, being on par with the phone’s simplicity.
 From the main menu, users could easily gear the focus on setting control from white balance, exposure to resolution.

 The camera supported video recording, but the quality had limitations similar to those impinging upon its still capture.
-The Nokia 7900 Prism produced videos of a so-so level, with a maximum resolution of 176 x 144 pixels at a frame rate of 15 per second.
-This resolution was enough for simple video-clips, but the absence of image stabilization and the low resolution meant that videos tended to get shaky and lose detail in low-light situations.
+The Nokia 7900 Prism made video uploads that felt, reaching a max resolution of 176 x 144 pixels while running at 15 fps.
+The picture size was enough for basic video clips, but because there wasn’t really image stabilization, and the resolution stayed low, the footage often got shaky, plus it lost detail in dim light moments.

 The camera application also had a rudimentary set of photo-editing functions with which users could apply fairly basic effects like sepia tone, grayscale, and negative to their pictures.
 Those features could be amusing to play around with, but honestly, they didn’t provide the sort of customization or control that would be found on more advanced camera phones or digital cameras.